DeXP/xkb-switch-win/README.md

 Installation and configuring
 ----------------------------

-In windows you need not only the plugin, but DLL-files from [/bin](https://github.com/DeXP/xkb-switch-win/tree/master/bin) folder.
+In windows you need not only the plugin, but DLL-files from [latest release](https://github.com/DeXP/xkb-switch-win/releases).
 If you have 64-bit Vim, you need libxkbswitch64.dll.
 For 32-bit version use libxkbswitch32.dll.
 If you do not know - you can get both, plugin detects version automatically.

 By default you need to put DLL-file into top directory of Vim (where vim.exe is located).
 Or you need to set g:XkbSwitchLib variable: